-The Bachelor of Business – Finance consists of 24 units, including six core business units, two capstone units, eight finance major units and eight electives.
+The Bachelor of Business – Finance consists of 24 units, including six foundational business core units, three business practice core units, eight finance major units and seven electives.

 Why study a degree in Finance with Swinburne Online?
 Our courses are at the forefront of industry and provide you with the practical skills to success come graduation.
 Get a taste through the course highlight below or view all units in this bachelor’s degree.View All Units